7 Cancellation Email Templates You Should Adopt

 Multichannel support

-By creating a WhatsApp shared inbox with Drag, you get all the same benefits, from automation to templates and real-time collaboration resources.
+By creating a WhatsApp team inbox with Drag, you get all the same benefits, from automation to templates and real-time collaboration resources.

 Personalization